-In writing the scripts for Mawdryn Undead, Grimwade wanted to suggest that part of the reason the Doctor is so accepting of Turlough is because he still misses Adric; this motive was eventually dropped, however.
-Turlough's headmaster was originally called Mr Sellick.
-Grimwade also specified that a flashback sequence should be included in the episode two scene where the Doctor helps the Brigadier regain his memory.
-This practise had met with some acclaim in two recent serials -- Season Eighteen's Logopolis and Season Nineteen's Earthshock -- both of which had been directed by Grimwade.
-It also jibed with Nathan-Turner's desire to appeal to the programme's fanbase.
+In writing the scripts for Mawdryn Undead, Grimwade wanted to suggest that part of the reason the Doctor accepted Turlough so readily was because he still mourned the loss of Adric; however, this motivation was eventually dropped.
+Grimwade also specified that a flashback sequence should be included in the Episode Two scene where the Doctor helped the Brigadier regain his memory.
+Similar moments had met with some acclaim in two recent serials he had directed: Season Eighteen's Logopolis and Season Nineteen's Earthshock.
+It also accorded with Nathan-Turner's desire to appeal to the programme's fanbase.

 Assigned to direct Mawdryn Undead was Peter Moffatt, whose most recent Doctor Who work had been on The Visitation a year earlier.
 Prominent in Moffatt's cast was Valentine Dyall, playing the Black Guardian.
-Dyall had originated the role in 1978's The Armageddon Factor and agreed to reprise it for the new trilogy of stories, despite being in ill health and losing confidence in his abilities as a performer.
+Dyall had originated the role in 1978's The Armageddon Factor and agreed to reprise it for the new trilogy, despite being in ill health and losing confidence in his abilities as a performer.

-The other key cast decision for Mawdryn Undead was the part of Turlough himself.
+The other key casting decision for Mawdryn Undead was the role of Turlough.
 This proved to be an arduous process, and Nathan-Turner began to grow concerned that no suitable actor would be found.
-Finally, Nathan-Turner's partner, Gary Downie, recommended a young actor named Mark Strickson, who had recently appeared in a minor role in a few episodes of the medical drama Angels.
-Strickson had gotten his start in theatre, and had also recently appeared on television in Juliet Bravo and Strangers.
-Strickson auditioned for Turlough, and Nathan-Turner found himself in agreement with Downie's assessment.
+Finally his partner, BBC production manager Gary Downie, recommended Mark Strickson, who had recently appeared in episodes of the medical drama Angels.
+Strickson auditioned for Turlough, and Nathan-Turner found himself concurring with Downie's assessment.

-Before he could offer Strickson the role of Turlough, however, Nathan-Turner was informed that the production team of Angels was planning to make Strickson a regular.
-Although the actor had not formally agreed to joining Angels permanently, its writers were already preparing scripts which incorporated his character.
-Strickson, however, was irritated by the presumptuousness of the Angels producers, and decided to join Doctor Who after all.
+Before he could offer Strickson a contract to play Turlough, however, Nathan-Turner was informed that the production team of Angels was planning to add Strickson to their regular cast.
+Although the actor had not formally accepted this promotion, the Angels writers were already adjusting their scripts accordingly.
+Strickson, however, was irritated by this act of presumption, and decided to join Doctor Who after all.
 On June 14th, he was contracted for eighteen episodes, encompassing the remainder of Season Twenty.